 (Emergency Preparedness Award)

 - Sport Safety Training

-- Wilderness First Aid ( preferred course for trek leadership
+- Wilderness First Aid ( preferred course for trek leadership and Venturing)

 - Emergency Response